 I ran 4 or 5 loads of laundry…taking down curtains, door hangings, pulling instrument covers, getting throw blankets off sofas…anything cloth that can go through a washer near where students worked.
-I vaccumed, cleaned surfaces, and ran the rug shampoo machine.
-I line dried all the clothing and linens in the sun…as per my usual habit…but now extra grateful for that eco friendly mindset tat made line drying clothing a habit.
+I vacuumed cleaned surfaces and ran the rug shampoo machine.
+I line-dried all the clothing and linens in the sun…as per my usual habit…but now extra grateful for that eco-friendly mindset that made line drying clothing a habit.
 I cleaned out the fridge and noted the fresh produce that needed to be used soon.
 Apple curry over udon noodles and fresh salads will be on the menu this week.

-I looked over my mountain bike, added some air to the tires, and returned it the Cycle Ops stand.
+I looked over my mountain bike, added some air to the tires, and returned it the Cycle-Ops stand.
 The home gym had not had a visit in about a week since everything upended.
-Now, this will be my breaks between Skype lessons.
+Now, these will be my breaks between Skype lessons.

 Made some tweaks to the Skype office.
 Added more lights, and elevated the amp onto a table at ear level for my headphone mic.
 Ordered an iRig Stream.

 Work on the steampunk bass build will ramp up again shortly.
 I waited to talk to the student who had been wiring it up during her lessons.
-I felt badly about COVID – 19 stealing away her chance to wrap up work on the bass and…most importantly…see it come to life in person.
-She gave me her blessing to proceed with it on my own from here, but I will try to do a “firsts” video so she can share in some of the delight of hearing it speak for the first time.
+I felt badly about COVID-19 stealing away her chance to wrap up work on the bass and…most importantly…see it come to life in person.
+She gave me her blessing to proceed with it on my own from here, but I will try to do a “firsts” video so she can share in some of the delights of hearing it speak for the first time.

 The gig schedule, oddly enough, presented a slow first quarter for me this year.
 Other than noting it, the break was a relief.
 I knew the gigs were coming in April, May, June.
 It was giving me a season to rest and grow my skills further.
 The house also needed some TLC.
 Plus the student load was sufficient to pay the bills, and the group class on Wednesday night always takes up a good chunk of time.
 I figured the slow gig period was honestly working out for the best, somehow (at the time anyway).
 With Virginia is just entering the rising part of the COVID-19 infection curve, it now seems logical that the April, May and June shows aren’t looking likely.
 My income will be primarily from online lessons, sales in the Etsy store, and the like.